How to Compete and Succeed with Knowledge Driven CRM

 CAMPUS MANAGEMENT: From the way that we look at systems student information data is really about the student progressing towards completion whether it is in a short term program or continuing education it is really about the academic data that is associated with the student enrolled in the program whether it be attendance, grades what classes they are taking or dropping.

 Population data is more about the behavioral, psychographic and demographic data about students and categorizing these students based on patterns that you see.
 That is really the difference between information, student information data is really about the student record and progressing.
 Population data is about their behavior and how you group those students to find the best ways to engage with them.

 How do you staff The Student Success War Room?

-Who is on that team?
+on that team?

 KARL BURGHER: Managing the strategic plan we engaged IT, coupled together a couple of other pieces of people from the Office of Information Technology and then we have an associate vice president of student success who also has a number of staff.
 Primarily, I was scrolling myself through the questions – we did all of this probably with two and a half FTE in the back end.
 So the war room is actually – half a dozen really high end computers, big huge screen on the wall, this is where we bring people in to talk about data manage campaigns and all.
 But it was a bit of a branding and a show piece.

 How did you fund the enterprise CRM at Indiana State?
 Was it centrally funded or did you have departments buy in to the application?